-With effect from 28 July 2022, Prism Hong Kong and Shanghai Limited (previously known as UniTax Prism (HK) CPA Limited) has been appointed as the new auditor of the Company.
+On 13 July 2022, Deloitte Touche Tohmatsu resigned as auditor of the Company.
+With effect from 28 July 2022, Prism Hong Kong and Shanghai Limited (previously known as UniTax Prism (HK) CPA Limited) has been appointed as the new auditor of the Company to fill the casual vacancy arising from the resignation of Deloitte Touche Tohmatsu.

-The consolidated financial statements for the year ended 31 December 2023 have been audited by Prism Hong Kong and Shanghai Limited.
+The consolidated financial statements for the year ended 31 December 2021 and 2022 have been audited by Prism Hong Kong and Shanghai Limited.
 A resolution for the re-appointment of Prism Hong Kong and Shanghai Limited as the Company's auditor will be proposed at the forthcoming AGM of the Company.